giantswarm/mcp-oauth/README.md

 - **Information Disclosure**: The `resource_metadata` URL and configured scopes are intentionally public information per OAuth 2.0/MCP specifications.
 This is similar to the existing metadata endpoint exposure and is required for proper OAuth discovery.
 - **Scope Configuration**: Review your `DefaultChallengeScopes` carefully.
 Don't include overly specific scopes that could aid attackers in reconnaissance.
 Use broad, general scopes like `"mcp:access"` rather than `"internal:admin:full_access"`.
-- **Backward Compatibility**: Keep `EnableWWWAuthenticateMetadata: false` only if you need compatibility with legacy OAuth clients that may not understand enhanced WWW-Authenticate parameters.
-Modern OAuth clients ignore parameters they don't understand, so enabling this is safe for most deployments.
+- **Backward Compatibility**: Set `DisableWWWAuthenticateMetadata: true` only if you need compatibility with legacy OAuth clients that may not understand enhanced WWW-Authenticate parameters.
+Modern OAuth clients ignore parameters they don't understand, so the default (enabled) is safe for most deployments.
 - **Header Size Limits**: If configuring many scopes, be aware that some proxies/servers have HTTP header size limits (typically 8KB).
 The library will log warnings if you exceed 50 scopes.

 **Specification Compliance:**